VCityTeam/UD-SV/Vocabulary/Readme.md

 There are 3 main types of ontology networks:
 1. Single ontology - A monolithic global ontology is created to describe several domains of knowledge
 2. Multiple ontology - Multiple local ontologies are created and linked to one another
 3. Hybrid ontology - Similar to the multiple ontology approach but a common vocabulary is defined to interlink each local ontology.
-An [upper ontology](#upper-ontology) can be used as a common vocabulary for this purpose

 ![network of ontology types](./Pictures/ontology_network.png)